Jonathan A. Czuba

 My research program extends collaboratively across multiple disciplines to advance the understanding of riverine ecosystems and their response to human and natural forces.

 The challenge to provide water, food, and energy for a growing population in the context of climate change is and will continue to place increasing pressure on riverine ecosystems.
 I incorporate theory, modeling, and field measurements to improve our understanding of these complex systems and better inform river management.

-My research largely focuses on the development and application of modeling tools to better predict the transport and fate of sediment in rivers, organized around three major themes:
+My research largely focuses on the development and application of modeling tools to better predict the transport and fate of sediment and nutrients in rivers, organized around three major themes:

 (1) Understanding the fundamentals of stream and floodplain restoration, specifically quantifying the form and function of natural streams and floodplains to inform stream restoration efforts.